AndreyChurkin/iSCTEP/README.md

 This repository contains **i-SCTEP**, a tool for N-1 secure network planning that enables interpreting the value of flexibility (e.g., from energy storage systems) in terms of contributions to avoided load curtailment and total expected system cost reduction.
 Inspired by cooperative game theory, the tool ranks the contributions of flexibility providers and compares them against traditional line reinforcements.
 Specifically, the tool formulates a cooperative game among selected investment options (line reinforcements and flexibility providers) and iteratively solves a planning model to estimate the value of investments in different coalitions (combinations of investments).
 This information can be used by system planners to prioritise investments with higher contributions and synergistic capabilities.

-At the core of **i-SCTEP** lies a nonlinear stochastic security-constrained optimal power model developed by Mohammad Iman Alizadeh and Florin Capitanescu (Luxembourg Institute of Science and Technology) [1].
+At the core of **i-SCTEP** lies a nonlinear stochastic security-constrained optimal power flow (OPF) model developed by Mohammad Iman Alizadeh and Florin Capitanescu (Luxembourg Institute of Science and Technology) [1].
 This model was improved and extended by Andrey Churkin (The University of Manchester) to include the coalitional analysis of investment options [2].

 ### MOTIVATING EXAMPLE: